Quasi-fibered boundary pseudodifferential operators: structures

 \end{lemma} \begin{proof} Consider the function $v_i= x_i \prod_{H_j>H_i}x_j$.
 Then in terms of the local coordinates \eqref{coor.1}, the isomorphism

 is given by multiplication by $\frac{v_i}{\pr_2\circ \phi_i}$ where $\pr_2: S_i\times [0,1)\to [0,1)$ is the boundary defining function of $S_i\times \{0\}$ in $S_i\times [0,1)$. \end{proof}

-Now, by a {\bf QFB manifold}, we mean a manifold $(M,\phi)$ with fibered corners, together with a choice of compatible boundary defining functions, which is equipped with a nondegenerate, symmetric inner product $g$ on $\QFBT M$, hereafter called a {\bf QFB metric}.
+Now, by a {\bf QFB manifold}, we mean a manifold $(M,\phi)$ with fibered corners, together with a choice of compatible boundary defining functions, which is equipped with a non-degenerate, symmetric inner product $g$ on $\QFBT M$, hereafter called a {\bf QFB metric}.
 Such a metric determines a complete Riemannian metric on the interior of $M$ with respect to the isomorphism of $\QFBT M^\circ$ and $TM^\circ$, but is necessarily singular at the boundary.
+In terms of the local basis of sections \eqref{ds.4b}, an example of $\QFB$ metric is given by

 As a special case, a {\bf QAC manifold} is a QFB manifold for which $\phi_i = \Id : H_i \to S_i = H_i$ is a bundle with trivial fiber for each maximal boundary hypersurface $H_i$ (with respect to the partial order coming from the fibered corners structure), and we use the adornment QAC instead of QFB in this situation.
-By convention we will assume that for such a manifold, the maximal hypersurfaces are enumerated last, so for instance $H_1,\ldots, H_k$ are non-maximal while $H_{k+1}, \ldots, H_\ell$ are maximal.
+When we choose a complete list $H_1,\ldots, H_{\ell}$ of boundary hypersurfaces, we will usually assume that for such a manifold, the maximal hypersurfaces (with respect to the partial order induced by the iterated fibration structure) are enumerated last, so for instance $H_1,\ldots, H_k$ will denote the non-maximal boundary hypesurfaces while the remaining $\ell-k$ boundary hypersurfaces $H_{k+1}, \ldots, H_\ell$ will be all maximal.
 As explained in \cite[\S~2.3.5]{DM2018} and \cite[Example~1.22]{CDR}, a simple example of a QAC metric is given by the Cartesian product of two asymptotically conical metrics.

 In order to give a better geometric intuition of what $\QFB$ metrics are, we can give an example in a tubular neighborhood as in \eqref{pt.1}.
-However, instead of the decomposition in terms of the level sets of $x_i$, it is better to pick a total boundary defining function $u_i=\prod_j x_j$ compatible with the Lie algebra of $\QFB$ vector fields and decompose in terms of its level sets, namely by considering
+However, instead of the decomposition in terms of the level sets of $x_i$, it is better to pick a total boundary defining function $\prod_j x_j$ compatible with the Lie algebra of $\QFB$ vector fields and decompose in terms of its level sets.
+To emphasize that we could take different total boundary defining functions compatible with the Lie algebra of vector fields for different choices of boundary hypersurfaces in \eqref{pt.1}, we will denote this total boundary defining function by $u_i$.
+With this understood, a decomposition in terms of the level sets of such a total boundary defining function is given by

 with natural diffeomorphism

 On $\cU_i$ seen as a subset of $H_i\times [0,\epsilon)$, denote by $\widetilde{\pr}_1$ and $\widetilde{\pr}_2$ the restriction of the projections $H_i\times [0,\epsilon)\to H_i$ and $H_i\times [0,\epsilon)\to [0,\epsilon)$.
 Since $\widetilde{\pr}_i$ is defined in terms of the level sets of $u_i$, notice that it does not correspond to $\pr_i$ under the diffeomorphism \eqref{pt.3}.
 A choice of connection for the fiber bundle $\phi_i: H_i\to S_i$ then induces a natural map of vector bundles